-kickdown SWITCH CHECK :
+KICKDOWN SWITCH CHECK:

-Disconnect plug at kickdown switch and Install test harness to kickdown switch but do not connect test harness to overdrive harness.
+Disconnect plug at kickdown switch and install test harness to kickdown switch but do not connect test harness to overdrive harness.

-- A. Connect test lamp between No. 1 terminal and negative terminal of battery; with switch in normal position, lamp should light when No. 4 is grounded but should not light when No. 2, No. 3 or switch case is grounded. - B. Connect test lamp between No. 2 terminal and negative to r m in al of battery; with switch stem pushed in, lamp should light when No. 3 is grounded, but should not light when No. 1, No. 4 or switch case is grounded. - NOTE: All models with overdrive have a kickdown switch mounted in the floor under the accelerator pedal.
+- A. Connect test lamp between No. 1 terminal and negative terminal of battery; with switch in normal position, lamp should light when No. 4 is grounded but should not light when No. 2, No. 3 or switch case is grounded. - B. Connect test lamp between No. 2 terminal and negative term inal of battery; with switch stem pushed in, lamp should light when No. 3 is grounded, but should not light when No. 1, No. 4 or switch case is grounded.

+NOTE.
+All models with overdrive have a kickdown switch mounted in the floor under the accelerator pedal.
 The accelerator pedal rod on these cars should be adjusted so that the carburetor throttle is wide open just before the accelerator pedal touches the moveable stem of the kickdown switch.

-CONTROL SWITCH CHECK :
+CONTROL SWITCH CHECK: